aminulsujon/aminulsujon/README.md

 - 🌱 - MongoDB, MySQL
 - 🌱 - RestAPI, GraphQL
 - 🌱 - Altair, Postman, Robo 3T,
-- 🌱 - SEO, Adsense, Admanager, Selenium
+- 🌱 - SEO, Adsense, Admanager, Selenium, Tableau
 - 👀 I’m interested in Learning and Programming
-- 🌱 I’m currently learning Project Management Office
+- 🌱 I’m currently learning Big Data Analysis
+- 👍 I have skill badge from linkedin ✔Front-End Development ✔SEO ✔CSS
 - 💞️ I’m looking to collaborate with learner and teacher
-- 👍 I have skill badge from linkedin ✔Front-End Development ✔SEO ✔CSS
 - 📫 You can reach me at aminulsujon.com

 <!---